 1 Introduction

-There are three digital applications that are typical for enhanced HF systems:
+Typical enhanced applications that can be supported over HF include:

-a) messaging, also known as e-mail,
+electronic mail, also known as e-mail,

+voice over internet protocal, also known as voip

-b) interactive Internet applications, and
+c) interactive Internet applications

-c) file transfer.
+d) file transfer

+e) real-time video over HF ( i.e. UAS downlink), and

+f) video file streaming

-In the event of the collapse or overload of normal telecommunication operation due to natural disasters (e.g. earthquakes) and other emergencies, applications for enhanced HF systems using fixed, transportable and mobile stations provide one capability for emergency links in the first phase of the alarm or during the coordination of the relief operation.
+In the event of the collapse or overload of normal telecommunication operation due to natural disasters (e.g. earthquakes) and other emergencies, applications for enhanced HF systems using fixed, transportable and mobile stations could provide emergency links during the first phase of the alarm or during the coordination of the relief operation.

-2 Technical characteristics
+2 HF Transmiter/Reciever RF Technical characteristics

-Table 1 contains technical characteristics of representative HF systems capable of providing enhanced applications.
+Tables 1, 2 and 3 contain technical characteristics of representative HF systems capable of providing enhanced voice and digital applications.
 These characteristics are sufficient for general calculation to assess the compatibility between these systems and systems operating in other services.

-In this Table, protection ratios are specified as the ratio of wanted-to-unwanted average signal powers (PY).
-This is in contrast to Recommendation ITU-R F.240 where the ratios are expressed in peak envelope powers (PX).
-Conversion from PX to PY is waveform dependent for both wanted and unwanted signals.
-Conversion factors can be obtained from Recommendation ITU-R SM.326.

 TABLE 1

-Example RF characteristics of HF systems
+Typical RF characteristics of HF systems Operating in the 2 to 30 kHz Frequency Band for Channel Bandwidth = 3 kHz